 She has contributed to projects for institutions such as the International African American Museum, the National Air and Space Museum, and the Obama Presidential Center.
-Her exhibition design work and collaborations with small cultural and educational clients have deepened her appreciation for design as a tool to amplify underrepresented voices and create third spaces that cultivate connection, learning, and reflection.
+Her work has been recognized by Fast Company, Graphis, Blooloop, and the Society for Experiential Graphic Design (SEGD).

 ︎︎︎ mariaalma.guepi@gmail.com